- Book Now

 Private markets in 2018

-In the last 18 months the world has witnessed Brexit, a Trump presidency, and a range of macro-economic and political warnings that could easily have triggered a global recession, or worse.
-However, none of these fears have yet become a reality and the business arena has remained resilient.
-With capital flooding into the private market asset class, enabling firms to raise ever larger funds, this – coupled with the availability of cheap debt – has contributed to ambitious deal-making.
+Capital has been flooding into the private market asset class globally, enabling firms to raise ever larger funds, this – coupled with the availability of cheap debt – has contributed to ambitious deal-making.
+As competition heats up, it will be crucial for GPs to remain disciplined in their approach and to pay the right price whilst creating a value creation thesis to maximize returns.
 Our panel examines the world in 2018 and beyond, the impact events have had on Asia, and what private market managers can do to prevail in these conditions.

 Networking coffee break